arinososanya/arinososanya/README.md

 - 👋 Hi, I’m @arinososanya
 - 👀 I’m interested in frontend development and UX Design
-- 🌱 I’m currently learning REACT and UX Design
+- 🌱 I’m currently learning Java!

 <!---
 arinososanya/arinososanya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.